minty-mango/Cypress-Project/README.md

 # Cypress-Project
 This was an old school project for Introduction to Software Engineering.

+> Sidenote: This was a project which we were tasked to create a Design Documentation and application for a group assignment called Cypress.
+From what I see there seems to be a bit missing from this documentation and hopefully I can update this more along the way.
+11/12/2021

 ## 1. Overview

 After reviewing the Use Case analysis, following are the basic classes and actions that emerge out: